nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 {% include important.html content="This site is under active development by NHS Digital on behalf of INTEROPen and is intended to provide all the technical resources you need to successfully develop the ITK3 Messaging Distributions.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

+## 2.5.1-beta ##

+Patch to fix message definitions URL to align with NHS Digital FHIR Policy.
+(Removal of "Instance" from URL)

 ## 2.5.0-beta ##

 **Handling Specification Extension**